René-Arthur Fréchet

 René-Arthur Fréchet (June 6, 1879 – May 28, 1950) was a Canadian architect who was active in New Brunswick and Nova Scotia, modern day Acadia.
 He designed many churches and public buildings, a number of which are now protected for their architectural significance.

 Life

 Born in Montreal, Quebec, Fréchet obtained a degree in architecture from Laval University in 1898 and the same year he obtained a job with the Intercolonial Railway as an architect.
 Two years later, in 1900, he moved to Moncton, New Brunswick, for the railway, and resided at the Minto Hotel.
 In 1905, he opened his own architecture firm, developing a specialty in religious and domestic architecture.
 However, he was not limited to these architectural fields.
-Notably, he designed the Capitol Theater in Moncton in the mid-1920s.
+Notably, he designed the Capitol Theatre in Moncton in the mid-1920s.